Pet project: Musician creates a playlist for shelter animals

-PHILADELPHIA — The Philadelphia Orchestra’s music director has gone to the dogs.
+PHILADELPHIA (AP) — The Philadelphia Orchestra’s music director has gone to the dogs.
 And the cats.

-Yannick Nézet-Séguin has curated a playlist for four-legged friends that’s being piped into the shelter at the Pennsylvania Society for the Prevention of Cruelty to Animals.
+Yannick Nézet-Séguin (yah-NEEK’ nay-ZAY’ say-GEN’) has curated a playlist for four-legged friends that’s being piped into the shelter at the Pennsylvania Society for the Prevention of Cruelty to Animals.

 He debuted the playlist at the shelter last week.
 He says he was inspired by watching his own cats’ reactions to music and wanted to create a soothing atmosphere for the shelter pets.